Servant of the People (2015 TV series): Sequels

 A film adaptation of the series, Servant of the People 2, was released in 2016.
 The second season utilized footage from the film to expand on its plot and was released in 2017, bringing the movie into the series' main continuity.

 Controversies

 The show has been criticized for its political nature due to it effectively functioning as political advertising for Volodymyr Zelensky.
 Kvartal 95 also registered a political party of the same name as the show, and their televised campaign announcements have been viewed as strategic political moves rather than mere promotion of a TV show.

-Language use in Servant of the People has generated further controversy.
-As a primarily Russian-language series, the show has ignited debate over cultural identity.
-Many Ukrainians found it troubling to see a major national series nominally set in Ukraine rendered largely in Russian.

 Internationally, the series has been deemed too politically provocative for reconciliation.
 In Russia, it was pulled from broadcast—an act viewed as state-driven censorship.
 Russian media has mocked the series as a symbol of dangerous ideas taking root in Ukrainian society, inverting the concept of service to power.

 Impact

 2019

-Zelenskyy would later mirror his character's rise to political power by being elected president of Ukraine in 2019.
+Zelenskyy would later mirror his character's rise to political power by being elected President of Ukraine in 2019.
 After his victory was announced, Zelenskyy walked onto the stage at his campaign headquarters with the show's theme playing.